jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 The __Stop__ command is only available when a command is right in the middle of running and if the command is not marked as unstoppable.

 The __Stop__ command can also be used to stop a recording.
-In that case it does not have the danger as described earlier.
+In that case it might not have the danger as described earlier.

 The __Stop__ command might cause the current command to be put in __Stop__ state.